GerHobbelt/owemdjee/README.md

 - [tomlpp](../tomlpp) -- TOML++
 - [tre](./tre)
 - [txiki](./txiki.js) -- uses QuickJS as its kernel
+- [uberlog](./uberlog) -- a cross platform C++ logging system that is focused on fast and small, writing to a shared memory ring buffer.
 - [ucto](./ucto) -- text tokenization
 - [uctodata](./uctodata) -- data for `ucto` library
 - [uint128_t](./uint128_t)